 Journalist and Cookbook Author

-JODY EDDY holds an English degree from The University of Minnesota and is a culinary school graduate of the Institute of Culinary Education in New York.
+JODY EDDY holds an English degree from The University of Minnesota and is a culinary school graduate of the Institute of Culinary Education in Manhattan.
 She has cooked at Jean Georges, The Fat Duck, and Tabla and is the former executive editor of Art Culinaire.
-She is the author of the books Cuba: Recipes and Stories From a Cuba Kitchen, the IACP Judge’s Choice Award recipient North: The New Nordic Cuisine of Iceland (Ten Speed Press), and the James Beard-nominated Come In, We’re Closed: An Invitation to Staff Meals at the World’s Best Restaurants (Running Press).
-She writes for Lucky Peach, The Los Angeles Times, Travel+Leisure, Saveur, Food & Wine, The Wall Street Journal, Plate, and VICE, among others.
-Her second cookbook set in Iceland will be published by Ten Speed in 2017.
-She is the author of www.jodyeddy.com, leads culinary tours for executives, is a recipe developer for various large-scale food and beverage companies, has presented at international food writing conferences, has consulted on food sovereignty issues for NGOs, and organizes the Roots Conference at The Chef’s Garden each year.
-She is currently co-producing a television show focused on the meaning of food for a major network and enjoys traveling, reading and outdoor pursuits.
+She is the author of the books The Hygge Life, Cuba: Recipes and Stories From a Cuba Kitchen, and the IACP Judge’s Choice Award North: The New Nordic Cuisine of Iceland published by Ten Speed Press, and of the James Beard-nominated cookbook Come In, We’re Closed: An Invitation to Staff Meals at the World’s Best Restaurants by Running Press.
+She writes for Travel+Leisure, Saveur, Food & Wine, The Wall Street Journal, Plate, and VICE, among others.
+Her cookbook profiling monastic food around the world will be published by Norton in 2019.
+She is the author of www.jodyeddy.com, leads culinary tours for executives, is a recipe developer for various large-scale food and beverage companies, has presented at international food writing conferences and has consulted on food sovereignty issues for NGO’s.
+She is currently co-producing a television show focused on the meaning of food for a major network.

 Copenhagen, Denmarkhttps://muckrack.com/lisaabend @LisaAbend @lisaabend